AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/mixed-media-sets.md

 >[!NOTE]
 >
->If you have issues creating sets, see [Troubleshooting Dynamic Media - Scene7 mode](/help/assets/dynamic-media/troubleshoot-dms7.md).
+>If you have issues creating sets, see [Troubleshooting Dynamic Media](/help/assets/dynamic-media/troubleshoot-dm.md).

 ## Uploading Assets {#uploading-assets}